SVRTK/perinatal-brain-mri-analysis/README.md

-Automated AI analysis tools for fetal and neonatal brain MRI
+Automated analysis tools for fetal and neonatal brain MRI
 ====================

-This repository contains AI pipelines for [MONAI](https://github.com/Project-MONAI/MONAI)-based automated analysis for fetal and neonatal brain MRI.
+This repository contains DL pipelines for [MONAI](https://github.com/Project-MONAI/MONAI)-based automated analysis for fetal and neonatal brain MRI.

 - The repository, scripts and models were designed and created at the Department of Early Life Imaging, King's College London.